crate/cratedb-toolkit/doc/io/iceberg/index.md

 ## About

-Import and export data into/from Iceberg tables, for humans and machines.
+Import and export data into/from [Apache Iceberg] tables, for humans and machines.

+Iceberg works with the concept of a [FileIO] which is a pluggable module for reading, writing, and deleting files.
+It supports different backends like S3, HDFS, Azure Data Lake, Google Cloud Storage, Alibaba Cloud Object Storage, and Hugging Face.

 ## Synopsis